wgrib2: wgrib for GRIB-2

 problem was fixed with an Ubuntu/Debian update to Jasper (fall 2015) which was

-wgrib2 had patches to g2clib which were not fully incorporated until g2clib v1.4.0.
+to g2clib that were not fully incorporated until g2clib v1.4.0.
+In addition,

-Another problem is that g2clib can be compiled with either a 32 or 64 bit interface.
+g2clib can be compiled either with a 32 or 64-bit interface.
+The default

 This problem appears in gcc 2.4.7's handling of unsigned int